JRCERT-Accredited Program in Medical Dosimetry

 Applying to the Program

-The next application deadline is December 1, 2012, for a start date of September 1, 2013.
-Individuals interested in applying to our program may download our Student Handbook, which includes the application form.
+The application deadline is December 1st for a start date of July 1st of the following year.
+Individuals interested in applying to our program may download our required Application Form and Reference Forms and submit in-full before the deadline to be considered for admission.

 The Department of Radiation Oncology, under the auspices of the University of Maryland Medical Center, offers a one-year JRCERT-accredited certificate program in Medical Dosimetry.